 So what’s on this tasty, tasty burger?
 Their house-ground beef patty is topped with American cheese, housemade pickles, and Sriracha mayo on a toasted bun.

-I’ve been known to eat one in my car before leaving the parking lot and taking another for consumption later in the day.
-It’s the only sensible thing to do when you know the smell will drive you crazy.
+I’ve been known to eat one in my car before leaving the parking lot with another for consumption later in the day.
+It’s the only sensible thing to do when you know the smell will drive you nuts.

 Babe’s Meat & Counter